Zzz-anonymous/FaceRecognitionAttendanceSystem/README.md

 - Visual Studio Code

 ## Installation
-1. Go to Visual Studio Code terminal and type for running train_data.py file
+1. Open the Visual Studio Code terminal and run the following command to install OpenCV for the train_data.py file:
 > pip install opencv-python

+After installing, you can click the **Run** button in Visual Studio Code to execute test.py.

-2. Go to Visual Studio Code terminal and type for running train_data.py file
+2. Open the Visual Studio Code terminal and run the following command to install PyWin32 for the test.py file:
-> pip install opencv-python
+> pip install pywin32

-3.Go to Visual Studio Code terminal and type for running train_data.py file
+After installing, you can click the **Run** button in Visual Studio Code to execute test.py.

+3. Open the Visual Studio Code terminal and run the following command to start the app using Streamlit to view the daily attendance report:
-> streamlit run .py
+> streamlit run app.py

+After completing these steps, you should be able to run the project successfully.

 <hr>

 # Real-time Video Capture
 <div align="center">
   <img src="https://github.com/user-attachments/assets/322a6729-8804-4a06-8210-624a397c62e3" width="350" title="Real-time Video Capture">